dimajix/flowman/docs/spec/target/relation.md

 Specifies the name of the input mapping to be written

 * `relation` **(mandatory)** *(type: string)*:
-Specifies the name of the relation to write to
+Specifies the name of the relation to write to, or alternatively directly embeds the relation.

 * `mode` **(optional)** *(type: string)* *(default=overwrite)*:
 Specifies the behavior when data or table or partition already exists.
 Options include: